(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: A Strongly Lensed LRD Behind A383

 \subsection{Observations and Identification}

-The source was identified in NIRCAM imaging of the cluster Abell 383.
-The primary data used in this work are JWST/NIRCam observations from the VENUS program (Program ID: GO 6882; PI: S. Fujimoto), supplemented by HST/ACS and HST/WFC3 imaging from the CLASH survey \citep{Postman2012}.
-All data were reduced using the \texttt{grizli} pipeline \citep{brammer_gabriel_2022_6672538}.
-The final mosaics used in this work contain 17 filters: HST/ACS (F435W, F606W, F775W, F814W), HST/WFC3 (F110W, F125W, F140W, F160W), and JWST/NIRCam (F090W, F115W, F150W, F200W, F210M, F277W, F356W, F410M, F444W).
+The source was identified in NIRCam imaging of the cluster A383.
+The primary data used in this work are JWST/NIRCam observations from the VENUS program (Program ID: GO 6882; PI: S. Fujimoto), supplemented by Hubble Space Telescope (HST) Advanced Camera for Surveys (ACS) and Wide Field Camera 3 (WFC3) imaging from the CLASH survey \citep{Postman2012}.
+All data were reduced using the \texttt{grizli} pipeline v7.2 \citep{brammer_gabriel_2022_6672538}, with calibration reference files from CRDS context \texttt{jwst\_1293.pmap}.
+This version includes snowball masking for NIRCam and NIRISS exposures, together with updated bad-pixel masks.
+The reductions follow the methodology outlined in the PANORAMIC field notebook,\footnote{\url{https://github.com/gbrammer/panoramic-jwst/blob/main/Notebooks/step3-panoramic-mosaics.ipynb}} in which individual exposures are aligned onto a common astrometric frame and combined into mosaics using drizzle resampling.
+The final mosaics used in this work contain 16 filters: HST/ACS (F435W, F606W, F814W), HST/WFC3 (F125W, F140W, F160W), and JWST/NIRCam (F090W, F115W, F150W, F200W, F210M, F277W, F300M, F356W, F410M, F444W).
 The NIRCam mosaics have pixel scales of $0\farcs02$ and $0\farcs04$ for the short-wavelength (SW; $\lambda < 2.4\,\mu$m) and long-wavelength (LW; $\lambda > 2.4\,\mu$m) channels, respectively.
-All HST mosaics are drizzled to $0\farcs04$/pixel.
+All HST mosaics are drizzled to $0\farcs04$ pixel$^{-1}$.

-We show a composite color image of Abell 383 made from the JWST/NIRCam mosaics in Figure~\ref{fig:rgb}.
-Two compact red objects (here named S1 and S2) are apparent in the cluster field.
-These sources were first identified as lensed high-redshift galaxies in the CLASH survey, with $z_{\rm spec}=6.027$ and extreme magnifications derived from best-fitting lensing models of $\mu_1 = 11.4\pm1.9$ and $\mu_2 = 7.3\pm1.2$ \citep{Richard2011, Stark2015}.
+We show a composite color image of A383 made from the JWST/NIRCam mosaics in Figure~\ref{fig:rgb}.
+Two compact red objects are apparent in the cluster field: A383-LRD1A (R.A.=42.01369, decl.=-3.52636) and A383-LRD1B (R.A.=42.01924, decl.=-3.53292).
+These sources were first identified as lensed high-redshift galaxies in the CLASH survey, with $z_{\rm spec}=6.027$ from the Ly$\alpha$ emission line using DEIMOS spectroscopy.
+Best-fitting lensing models indicate extreme magnifications of $\mu_A = 11.4\pm1.9$ and $\mu_B = 7.3\pm1.2$ \citep{Richard2011, Stark2015}.